Erastuskanyatta/CRUD-Operations-with-YII2-Framework-Using-GII/index.md

 3) create -  this is the action.

-I hope it's clear now.
+I hope it's clear now. 😹

 ### Conclusion

-CRUD is a very important code generator for a web application developer.
+CRUD <!--crud is an operation--> is a very important code generator for a web application developer.
 It saves developers time and also reduces the amount of code a developer has to code without it.

 Try it in your next web application project.

 Happy coding! 🙂